13shayan82/Discord-Server-Leaver/README.md

 ## Will I fix the remaining issues with this project? ❓

 - Maybe.
 I'm busy and have other priorities to be working on, I am aware this fork could be better implemented, however whether or not I get the chance to fix things up a bit more isn't something I can guarantee.
 I will do my best to handle any issues or PRs submitted.
+- My purpose for adapting this was for personal use only.